alexandraglam/Resources-For-New-Developers/README.md

 * [Bootstrap 4](https://www.udemy.com/bootstrap-4/): Goes over new features of Bootstrap 4

 ## Youtuber's to Follow:
-> My personal favorites.
-These Youtuber's have a wonderful selection of tutorials for web dev.
+> These Youtuber's have a wonderful selection of tutorials for web development.

 * [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA): Tutorials on web development for beginner and advanced users.
 * [DevTips](https://www.youtube.com/channel/UCyIe-61Y8C4_o-zZCtO4ETQ): Weekly tutorials on web development and web design.